gatling/mkt-gatling-docker-webinar/README.md

 ## Acknowledgements

-Special thanks to @shelajev and @SamirPS for their contributions to the webinar and this project.
+Special thanks to [Oleg Šelajev](https://github.com/shelajev) and [Samir Akarioh](https://github.com/SamirPS) for their contributions to the webinar and this project.